1995 Portuguese legislative election: PSD 1995 leadership election

-After serving almost 10 years as Prime Minister, there were doubts if Cavaco Silva would run for another term, thus, creating a big "tabu" in Portuguese politics.
-Cavaco promissed a decision during the Spring of 1995, but in January 1995, he announced he would not run for another term as Prime Minister and PSD leader.
+After serving almost 10 years as prime minister, there were doubts if Cavaco Silva would run for another term, thus, creating a big "taboo" in Portuguese politics.
+Cavaco promised a decision during the spring of 1995, but in January 1995, he announced he would not run for another term as prime minister and PSD leader.
 This led the PSD to call a congress to elect a new leader.
 The congress become iconic for how tense and stormy it was, with strong accusations between several party members.
 Three candidates announced a run for the leadership: Fernando Nogueira, former defense minister, José Manuel Durão Barroso, foreign affairs minister, and Pedro Santana Lopes, former culture secretary.
 Santana Lopes withdrew before the ballot, and Fernando Nogueira narrowly defeated Durão Barroso by just 33 votes.
 The results were the following: